-The Anderson Engineering Ventures Institute is pleased to issue a Call for Proposals for projects leading to the commercialization of engineering technologies and innovations.
-The Call is for both new projects and projects funded in the previous round.
-To indicate your interest in Anderson Institute funding opportunities please complete this brief online form.
+The James and Patricia Anderson Engineering Ventures Institute is pleased to announce that we are accepting applications for funding projects leading to the commercialization of engineering technologies and innovations.
+We welcome both new project applications and applications for continuting funding for projects funded in previous rounds.
+To indicate your interest in Anderson Institute funding opportunities please complete this brief online interest form.

 The Institute invites proposals to advance the commercialization or readiness for commercialization of a technology or innovation.
 Suitable objectives include, but are not limited to, the following: